A Topological Approach to the Nilpotent Multipliers of a Free Product: Topological Approach to Baer Invariants

-\end{proof} \begin{rem} Note that homotopy groups do not commute with direct limits of topological spaces in general and hence Theorem \ref{di} does not hold in the category of topological spaces.
-To prove this, Goodwillie (2004) gives the following intresting example.
+\end{proof} \begin{remark} Note that homotopy groups do not commute with direct limits of topological spaces in general and hence Theorem \ref{di} does not hold in the category of topological spaces.
+To prove this, Goodwillie \cite{good} gives the following interesting example.

-Let $S^1=\{(x,y)\in \mathbb{R}|x^2+y^2=1\}$ be the unit circle.
-Let ${A_n}=\{(x,y)\in \mathbb{R}|x^2+y^2=1, x\leq 1-1/n\}$ be a sequence of closed arcs in $S^1$ such that $A_n$ is in the interior of $A_{n+1}$ and such that the union $U$ of all the $A_n$ is the complement of a point in $S^1$.
+Let $S^1=\{(x,y)\in \mathbb{R}^2|x^2+y^2=1\}$ be the unit circle.
+Let ${A_n}=\{(x,y)\in \mathbb{R}^2|x^2+y^2=1, x\leq 1-1/n\}$ be a sequence of closed arcs in $S^1$ such that $A_n$ is in the interior of $A_{n+1}$ and such that the union $U$ of all the $A_n$ is the complement of a point in $S^1$.
 Let $X_n$ be $S^1/A_n$.
 The direct limit of the diagram of circles $X_1 \rightarrow X_2 \rightarrow ...$ is $S^1/U$, a two-point space in which only one of the points is closed.
 Or if one prefers to form the colimit in the category of Hausdorff or $T_1$ spaces, then the colimit is a point.
 Either way, $\pi_1$ dose not commute with the direct limit.

-Note that homotopy groups preserve the direct limit of a filtered based spaces (for more details see May (1999)). \end{rem}
+Note that homotopy groups preserve the direct limit of filtered based spaces (for more details see \cite[page 75]{may}). \end{remark}

-Now we are in position to give a topological proof for the following theorem which was proved algebraically by Moghaddam (1980). \begin{thm} Let $\{G_i,\varphi_i^j ,i \in I \}$ be a directed system of groups, then
+Now we are in position to give a topological proof for the following theorem which was proved algebraically in \cite{mogh}. \begin{theorem} Let $\{G_i,\varphi_i^j ,i \in I \}$ be a directed system of groups, then